szymon6927/movies_rest_api/README.md

 To deploy changes all you need to do is to push changes into `master` branch.
 I used [Buddy](https://buddy.works/) CI/CD tools.

+## Requirements

+I decided to use a few third-party libraries.
+Here is the reasoning behind choosing them

+- Django REST framework - powerful toolkit for building APIs, the huge community, great eco-system, a lot of education materials
+- Django REST Swagger - for me Swagger UI is the best UI toolkit for automatically generated API documentation
+- requests - probably the most popular and the best package for sending HTTP requests.
+More friendly than python urllib
+- python-decouple - helps me separate the settings parameters from source code
+- django-filter - a great library which allows customization field filtering.
+Recommended in the documentation of Django REST framework

 ## Authors